AnkitAhlwat/GitHub-User-Documentation/README.md

 ## GitHub User Documentation

-You can access our Github user documentation with this [**link**](https://ankitahlwat.github.io/GitHub-User-Documentation/)
+Our documentation has been deployed and is viewable [**here**](https://ankitahlwat.github.io/GitHub-User-Documentation/).

 This README file provides an overview of our GitHub user documentation created with materials for MKDocs.
-You can read more about MKDocs materials [**here**](https://squidfunk.github.io/mkdocs-material/)
+You can read more about MKDocs materials [**here**](https://squidfunk.github.io/mkdocs-material/).

 Our documentation is aimed at helping new programmers understand and effectively use GitHub and Git for their projects.
 The documentation covers a range of topics, from setting up a GitHub account and creating repositories, to customizing your Github to managing files and collaborating with team members.